Bisway111/PremierLeague-Backend/README.md

 ## 🚀 Live Demo & API Documentation

 Swagger UI (Live):
-**http://premierleague-backend-production.up.railway.app/swagger-ui/index.html**(For some technical problems this page is not working currently...)
+**http://premierleague-backend-production.up.railway.app/swagger-ui/index.html** (For some technical problems this page is not working currently...)

 OpenAPI Spec (Live):
-**http://premierleague-backend-production.up.railway.app/v3/api-docs**(For some technical problems this page is not working currently...)
+**http://premierleague-backend-production.up.railway.app/v3/api-docs** (For some technical problems this page is not working currently...)

 ---